 On our last trip to India we enjoyed a cooking class at the Red Earth Eco lodge in Karnataka about 60km south of Mysore and only accessible via a car.
-The lodge itself is located along the banks of the kabini lake which provides the main water source for the Nagarhole and Bandipur Tiger reserves within the Wayanad forests.
-We were lucky on our safari to see a pair of tigers and other large forest animals like the Sambar deer for which this spice blend earns it namesake.
+The lodge itself is located along the banks of the Kabini Lake which provides the main water source for the Nagarhole and Bandipur Tiger reserves within the Wayanad forests.
+We were lucky on our safari to see a pair of tigers and other large forest animals like the Sambar deer for which this spice blend earns its namesake.
 We thoroughly recommend a trip to this part of India.

 The Sambar spice blend is a very versatile spice and there are many ways you can use this warm and aromatic spice.
-In this recipe we have used yellow split peas and added in pumpkin for sweetness but there are many different styles and we suggest once you have tried this one that you check out the 14 different sambar recipes on veg recipes of india website
+In this recipe, we have used yellow split peas and added in pumpkin for sweetness but there are many different styles and we suggest once you have tried this one that you check out the 14 different sambar recipes for veg recipes of India website

 Spices used in this recipe

 Curry leaves (also known as kadi patta) are the predominant flavour and aroma in Madras curry, as well as other popular Indian and Sri Lankan dishes.
 They have a delicate spicy citrus flavour and are incredibly aromatic.$3.45